Marine Zoology BSc Honours

 - BBC Natural History Unit

-By the end of your course, you’ll have a range of transferable skills that are useful in other careers.
-Our graduates have built successful careers in fields such as computing and finance.
+By the end of your course, you’ll have a range of transferable skills that are useful in various careers.
+Our graduates have built successful careers in fields as diverse as computing and finance.

 Industry links